papacasper/whisper-transcribe/README.md

 ## GPU Acceleration

-This application is built with CUDA support enabled by default.
-The application will:
-1. **First attempt**: Use your NVIDIA GPU via CUDA for faster transcription
-2. **Fallback**: Automatically switch to CPU if GPU initialization fails

-### System Requirements for GPU
-- **GPU**: NVIDIA GPU with CUDA compute capability 3.5 or higher (e.g., GTX 700 series or newer)
-- **Drivers**: Latest NVIDIA GPU drivers
-- **CUDA**: CUDA Toolkit 13.0 (installed via the instructions above)
-- **Build Tools**: Visual Studio 2019/2022 with C++ build tools (MSVC)
+The application automatically detects and uses GPU acceleration:
+- **Installer users**: GPU support works out-of-the-box (CUDA DLLs bundled)
+- **Portable/dev builds**: Requires CUDA Toolkit installed with DLLs in PATH
+- **Automatic fallback**: If GPU initialization fails, the app seamlessly switches to CPU

 ### Verifying GPU Support
-Check if your GPU is detected:
+Check if your NVIDIA GPU is detected:
 ```pwsh
 nvidia-smi
 ```

-You should see your GPU listed with CUDA Version 13.0 or compatible.
+You should see your GPU listed.
+When transcribing, GPU usage will show in Task Manager or `nvidia-smi`.

 ## Usage Guide